 How QuoteScope helps

 Reading quotes takes time, and spotting gaps takes experience.
-QuoteScope analyses your quote line by line — checking for missing items, benchmarking prices against market data, and flagging anything that doesn't look right.
-You get a clear report with a quality score so you can negotiate from a position of knowledge.
+QuoteScope analyses your quote and flags missing items, unclear scope, risky terms, and a price sanity check based on typical ranges (and the details you provide).
+You get a clear report card so you can negotiate from a position of knowledge.